DX9david/DX9WARE-Troubleshooting/DX9WARE blank third window.md

-# Problem : The third injection window shows yellow letters only
+# Problem : The second injection window shows yellow letters only

 Potential solution : Roblox just updated and the user needs to wait for dx9